chidiwilliams/mongo-elastic/README.md

 # mongo-elastic

-Stream Mongo to Elasticsearch. mongo-elastic syncs data from MongoDB to Elasticsearch and then tails the MongoDB oplog.
+Stream Mongo to Elasticsearch. mongo-elastic syncs data from MongoDB to Elasticsearch and then tails the MongoDB change stream.

 ## Target